 Increase Entity Density

 Entity density refers to the concentration of specific, named things in your content: people, products, companies, metrics, dates, and locations.
-Content rich in entities gives the retrieval system more hooks to match against user queries.
+Content that AI systems cite tends to have a proper noun density around 20.6%, compared to the 5-8% typical of generic marketing copy.

 Compare "sales went up last year" with "Acme's North American SaaS revenue grew 23% in Q3 2025."
 The second version is far more citable because it contains specific entities the model can match and attribute.